Trolls World Tour: Production

-On February 28, 2017, Universal Pictures and DreamWorks Animation announced a sequel to the 2016 film Trolls, with Anna Kendrick and Justin Timberlake reprising their respective roles as Poppy and Branch.
+On February 28, 2017, Universal Pictures and DreamWorks Animation announced a sequel to the 2016 film Trolls, with Anna Kendrick and Justin Timberlake reprising their respective roles as Queen Poppy and Branch.

 In March 2017, podcasters the McElroy brothers began campaigning for roles in the film via a podcast titled "The McElroy Brothers Will Be in Trolls 2".
 Following the campaign's success, DreamWorks confirmed in September 2018 that the McElroy brothers would make cameo appearances in World Tour.

 Sam Rockwell, Chance the Rapper, Anthony Ramos, Jamie Dornan and Flula Borg were added to the cast in May 2018.
 Corden, Icona Pop, Funches, and Nayyar returned to reprise their roles.
 On June 12, 2018, the film was retitled as Trolls World Tour.
 In October 2018, it was confirmed that Kelly Clarkson had joined the cast, and will perform an original song.
 In June 2019, along with promotional posters, new cast members have been announced, which include: J Balvin, Mary J. Blige, Rachel Bloom, George Clinton, Ester Dean and Gustavo Dudamel.

 The marking custom animation to promote the film was provided from Minimo VFX & Jellyfish Pictures, who would do the animation for Spirit Untamed and have produced assets for The Boss Baby: Family Business and The Bad Guys.
+With the then-recent addition of the MoonRay rendering system, DreamWorks decided to use less motion blur for the character animation, unlike the previous film, and more traditional animation smears.
+More films from DreamWorks continued to utilize this technique following World Tour.